Jump to content

 Why the ‘show your work’ approach is challenging to implement

 The ‘show your work’ approach to written assignments can be time-consuming – requiring rounds of formative feedback at each stage – and many educators are concerned about the impact on their already heavy workloads if they use it more often.
+Without the right digital infrastructure, managing multiple drafts and process logs for every student can lead to significant administrative bloat and teacher burnout.

-Don’t worry, we’ll get on to the solution soon.
-First, let’s look at what the experts say about AI in the student writing process.
+let’s look at what the experts say about AI in the student writing process.
 Because it isn’t all bad.
 It’s about how it is integrated.

 Pros of AI in student writing